rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 fn main() { foo::<_>(22) }
 ```

-There is a concern with forward compatiblity of this approach presented about expanding the types a literal may be inferred to.
-Therefore it seems best to take option 1 or 4, as they future extensible to option 3.
-Any option other than 2 requires a phase-in period.
-Options 1 and 3 may change the behaviour of existing code, while option 4 may make existing code error.
-The consensus reached in the thread was for option 4, to be future-extensible but avoiding changing behaviour of existing code, is that still the consensus?
+Option 3 gives the best results, but it may change the behaviour of existing code so it might have to be phased-in through the errors given by option 4.
+The consensus reached in the thread was for using option 4 to open the possibility of transitioning to 3, is that still a consensus?
+Taking option 3 at a point in the future will make code that works fine today possibly overflow.
+Even if this is done through epochs, it's still a considerable risk.

+The decision seems to come down between complete backwards compatibility with option 2, complete forwards compatibility with option 4 or try to get the best behaviour now with option 3.
+If we want option 4 now is the best time, however without a plan to migrate to option 3 it would be difficult to justify that change.
+Perhaps if we see zero chance of behaviour change from option 3 in a crater run we can go straight to that.

 ### Terminology and syntax